davrous/acsauth/readme.md

 And you should now be able to run the same demo as shown in this [YouTube video](https://youtu.be/Jbf50SL1ceI).

 To know more about those samples, please read this blog article: [AVAILABLE SOON]

+## Concepts used in this sample

+## Metaverse demo

+## Going Further

+## Credits

+I'd like to thank [Justin Yoo](https://twitter.com/justinchronicle) for his precious help on building the deployment scripts & logic of this repo.
+If you're interested in building similar deployments from your repo, Justin has written an awesome technical article about the job he's done: [Azure Apps Autopilot](https://dev.to/azure/azure-apps-autopilot-2ag8).